 Joe Mantegna stated in an interview that filming the courtroom scenes was so tedious, that two of the extras playing jurors fell asleep during the filming of Willem Dafoe's closing statement.
 Mantegna yelled at them to wake them up.

 In Japan, this movie was released under the title 'Body'.
-Another film starring Madonna, 'Dangerous Game', released around the same time, was named 'Body 2' in Japan, despite the two films having no relationship to each other whatsoever.
+Another film starring Madonna, 'Dangerous Game', released around the same time, was named 'Body 2' in Japan, even though the two films have no connection.

 In an interview with Cosmopolitan in 1996, Madonna stated that two different endings were filmed for this movie, one in which her character lived, and one in which she died, and that they went with the 'misogynistic ending'.
 Of this movie, she said "Film is a director's medium.
 In other words: try not to work with a director who hates women.
 In my case, that means I'll be photographed badly and end up dead in the end."

-In an interview with Madonna for The Face magazine in 1994, it was confirmed that in the original version of the film, Rebecca got away in spite of her guilt, and that the ending was only changed in the last week of shooting.
-Madonna stated, "I fought it every step of the way, but I had no control.
-Woman who has sex must die: that is the theme of that movie, but it wasn't that way to begin with."
-Of this movie, Madonna also said, "I'm disappointed in it, but I'm not sorry I did it.
+In a 1994 interview with The Face magazine, Madonna confirmed that Rebecca got away in spite of her guilt in the original version of the film, and that the ending was changed in the last week of shooting.
+Madonna said, "I fought it every step of the way, but I had no control.
+Woman who has sex must die, that is the theme of that movie, but it wasn't that way to begin with."
+Madonna also said, "I'm disappointed in it, but I'm not sorry I did it.
 I think I did a good job.
 But I got the blame for everything.
 It was like I wrote it, produced it, directed it, and I was the only one acting in it."
 The journalist added that when they attended a preview screening of this movie, many of the male critics "shifted coats and bags onto their laps" during the sex scenes, but "they didn't write about that."